Western Uttar Pradesh: Demographics

 The region in 1980s and 1990s was witness to the "sugarcane mafia" led by the above mentioned communities.
 Yadavs have a small presence in this region.

 As per 2011 Census, the total population of Western Uttar Pradesh is 71,217,132, out of which 72.29% is Hindu and 26.21% is Muslim.
 The population in Khariboli region is 29,669,035, (Hindu 59.19% and Muslim 39.17%) and the population of Braj region is 29,754,755 (Hindu 82.78% and Muslim 16%).
 Muslim population share in eight districts of Saharanpur, Muzaffarnagar, Bijnor, Moradabad, Rampur, Jyotiba Phule Nagar, Meerut and Bareilly has increased from 29.93% in 1951 to 40.43% in 2011.
 This has been point of contention in politics with demands for population control bill being raised from Hindu groups.

 The percentage of Muslims in Western Uttar Pradesh (~26%) is higher than the whole state of Uttar Pradesh (where it is 19.3%).
 Out of 77 assembly seats in this region, Muslim candidates won 26 seats in the 2012 assembly elections.
 Several communities are bi-religious.

 The region's Rohillas are descended from immigrant groups from centuries ago, and a large subregion of Western Uttar Pradesh, Rohilkhand, takes its name from that Pashtun tribe.

 Sikhs from West Punjab, who came from Pakistan after partition, also migrated to the area in large numbers.

 Languages

 Most people in Western Uttar Pradesh speak Hindi (or its slightly earlier version Khadiboli) and Braj.

 Khadiboli

 Khadiboli is a slightly earlier version of Hindi and has very minimal differences.
 It is spoken in the northern part of Western Uttar Pradesh.
-Khadiboli-speaking districts include Muzaffarnagar, Saharanpur, Shamli, Bagpat, Ghaziabad, Meerut, Hapur, Amroha, Sambhal, Bijnor, Bareilly, Moradabad, Gautam Buddh nagar,and Bulandshahar.
+Khadiboli-speaking districts include Muzaffarnagar, Saharanpur, Shamli, Bagpat, Ghaziabad, Meerut, Hapur, Amroha, Sambhal, Bijnor, Moradabad, Gautam Buddh nagar, and Bulandshahar.